DePayFi/widgets/README.md

 #### blacklist

-Allows to blacklist fromTokens (from the sender) so that they will not be suggested as means of payment:
+Allows to blacklist tokens so that they will not be suggested as means of payment (from the sender):

 ```javacript
 DePayWidgets.Payment({